freddiek4/F2024_Statisitcal_Compute_UCSB/PSTAT_10/README.md

 CDF - cumulative distribution function just means you add up the probabilities (see left to right)

 Standard Normal Distribution always has mean 0 and standard deviation 1

+A normal distribution can have any mean and any standard deviation.
+The Z-score transformation is what allows us to standardize it, scaling any normal distribution down to a standard normal distribution with: